ramonamela/guidance/README.md

 ## Getting Started <a name="getstarted"></a>

-GUIDANCE was developed to mainly run on HPC infrastructures.
-The instructions given here consider this execution environment.
+GUIDANCE was developed to run on HPC infrastructures and cloud environments.
+The instructions given here consider this execution in HPC environment.
 In order to run it in the cloud, specific instructions are given in this [project](https://github.com/ramonamela/guidance_cloud).

 These instructions will get you a copy of the project up and running on your machine.
 There are two main options to run GUIDANCE: directly on top of your OS and inside a [Singularity image](https://github.com/sylabs/singularity).
 We strongly recommend to use Singularity as it makes all the process much more easier.